italo2v/crosswords/README.md

 # CrossWords

+Version 1.0.2
-Version 1.0.1 - Bug when generating random boards crossing spaces and letters fixed.
+- Bug when generating random boards crossing spaces and letters fixed.
+- Bug allowing spaces and traces when playing boards fixed.

 This software was created to encourage students to study playing a crossword game.